Muyun2023/OhmyJ_Zoo/README.md

 - one piece of info using a checkbox
 - one piece of info using a dropdown

-You should use 1 or 2 column layout (your choice)
+use 1 or 2 column layout (your choice)
 - Remember: the columns used to describe a form layout refer to if the form labels are above/below the fields or next to the fields, NOT how many columns of fields are shown to the user
 - The form must be usable at the required viewport sizes, but there is no specific requirement for adaptive behavior of the form